 Located in northeast Kansas, Douglas County was one of the original 33 counties created by the First Territorial Legislature in July 1855.
 The county was named in honor of Stephen A. Douglas, a United States Senator from Illinois who had supported the Kansas-Nebraska Act in 1854.

 These, however, were not the first white men in what would become Douglas County.
-After the Santa Fe Trail was opened up by Captain William Becknell in 1921, the path would be crossed by hundreds of traders and emigrants making their way to Santa Fe, New Mexico.
-The trail entered Douglas County, Kansas near its southeast corner, a few miles east of the old town of Black Jack before taking a northwesterly course through Palmyra and on to Willow Springs.
-Here, it turned to the southwest, passing close to the now extinct towns of Globe and Baden and into Osage County about three miles north of the southwest corner of Douglas County.
-Are a number of sites and trail segments can still be seen when traveling the old route today.
+After Captain William Becknell opened up the Santa Fe Trail in 1921, the path would be crossed by hundreds of traders and emigrants making their way to Santa Fe, New Mexico.
+The trail entered Douglas County, Kansas, near its southeast corner, a few miles east of the old town of Black Jack, before taking a northwesterly course through Palmyra and on to Willow Springs.
+Here, it turned to the southwest, passing close to the now-extinct towns of Globe and Baden and into Osage County, about three miles north of the southwest corner of Douglas County.
+Several sites and trail segments can still be seen when traveling the old route today.
 U.S. Highway 56 closely follows the trail east to west through the area.

 In June 1842, General John Charles Fremont, on his first exploratory tour to the Rocky Mountains, traveled from Cyprian Chouteaus’s trading post on the Kansas River, six miles west of the Missouri line, and encamped near the present location of Lawrence.
 He described it as follows: